Top ADC Chieftain Mentions 1 State That Should Be Created in Southeast

 • Okonkwo's comment came days after the national assembly unanimously agreed that a new state should be created in the southeast

-Kenneth Okonkwo, a lawyer and member of the coalition movement that recently adopted the African Democratic Congress (ADC), has urged the stakeholders in the southeast to narrow their new state agenda to only Adada.
+Kenneth Okonkwo, a lawyer and member of the coalition movement that recently adopted the African Democratic Congress (ADC), has urged stakeholders in the southeast to narrow their new state agenda to only Adada.

-Okonkwo, who was a major supporter of Peter Obi, the 2023 Labour Party presidential candidate, made the call while speaking in an interview on Arise TV on Monday morning, October 27, adding that the creation of "a state in the South East is a long-overdue act of fairness, equity, and justice."
+Okonkwo, who was a major supporter of Peter Obi, the 2023 Labour Party presidential candidate, stated this while speaking in an interview on Arise TV on Monday, October 27, 2025.

 Source: Twitter